plotly/academy/_react/3-with-plotly.md

 Beautiful, and works perfectly too!

-Lets add one more feature to our weather application.
+Let's add one more feature to our weather application.
 When clicking on a specific point of our graph, we want to show the user in text the temperature at that date!

 The first thing we need to do is add an event listener to our graph.
 Thankfully, Plotly gives us a handy `plotly_click` event to listen to, like so: